volchok96/volchok96/README.md

 - **Containerization and CI/CD**: Docker, Docker Compose, CI/CD processes, Kubernetes
 - **Network Technologies**: Principles of network operation, main network protocols

-I am currently studing at the 21 Programming school by Sberbank.

-In Go, I implement authentication systems with JWT, gRPC services, secure HTTP(S) APIs, asynchronous communication systems, order processing services with PostgreSQL/MySQL/SQLite3.
-I optimize application performance using unit and integration tests, golint, go vet.
+In Go, I implement authentication systems with JWT, gRPC services, secure HTTP(S) APIs, asynchronous communication systems, and order processing services with PostgreSQL/MySQL/SQLite3.
+I optimize application performance using unit and integration tests, golint, and go vet.

-In C, I developed interactive applications, Unix terminal games and my own libraries.
+In C, I developed interactive applications, Unix terminal games, and my own libraries.

-I use Python to write and understand scripts for system processes automatization and API of different services which I would like to integrate with.
+I use Python to write and understand scripts for system process automation and to integrate with APIs of different services.

-I configure Docker, CI/CD with GitHub Actions.
+I configure Docker and CI/CD with GitHub Actions.

 ## My projects